-3. Frequency of Cabinet Meetings
+1.3.
+Meetings of the Cabinet Frequency of Cabinet Meetings

 The Cabinet will meet as indicated in the Council's Programme of Meetings.
 The Cabinet or the Leader may agree to change the date of any programmed meeting, to cancel a meeting or to arrange additional meetings as it/they see fit.
 Locations of meetings will be published in the Calendar of Meetings.